Skip to main content

 Linked Account structure types

-1. Connected system
+1. Connected System (Non-Royalty Based)

-2. Franchise system
+2. Franchise System (Royalty-Based)

 Linked Account features